aprilhuang39/recipe-analysis/README.md

 |      11 |    64 |   108 |   365 |  3987 | 11980 |
 |      12 |    84 |   102 |   331 |  3640 | 11676 |

+This pivot table shows the number of reviews that belong to the corresponding month and average rating, where the average rating is rounded for easier readability of the pivot table.
+From this pivot table, it is evident that regardless of the month, as the average rating increases, so does the number of reviews.
+Note that missing ratings were dropped in the creation of this pivot table.

 ## Assessment of Missingness

 ### NMAR Analysis